uaraven/semblance/docs/manual.md

     (print var)

+and

+    (print :var)

 In the first program, symbol `var` is bound to result of computation of `1 + 2`.
 Statement (print var) will have `var` evaluated prior to calling `print` function and output will be `3`

-Second program does not have symbol `var` bound to any value, so symbol will evaluate to itself and `var` will be printed.
+Second program does not have symbol `var` bound to any value, so exception will be thrown.

+Last program will evaluate `:var` to itself and print `:var`

 **TODO Consider changing this behavior to generate exception when using unbound symbols**